redis/redis-doc/commands/command-docs.md

 You can use the optional _command-name_ argument to specify the names of one or more commands.

 The reply includes a map for each returned command.
-The following keys are always present in the reply:
+The following keys may be included in the mapped reply:

 * **summary:** short command description.
 * **since:** the Redis version that added the command.